 Newfoundland and Labrador History

-explorer, John Cabot, arrived in Newfoundland at Bonavista in 1497 and claimed the land as a British colony for King Henry VIII.
+British explorer, John Cabot, arrived in Newfoundland at Bonavista in 1497 and claimed the land as a British colony for King Henry VIII.
 In 1610, London and Bristol merchants established the first colony at Cupids.

-who settled in Newfoundland relied heavily on the exporting of fish, giving them contact to many places around the Atlanticrim, but isolated from the mainland of Canada and its neighbor, the United States.
+Immigrants from Europe who settled in Newfoundland relied heavily on the exporting of fish, giving them contact to many places around the Atlanticrim, but isolated from the mainland of Canada and its neighbor, the United States.

 Struggles, Wars and Fame

 One hundred years later, in 1933, Newfoundland had run out of money resulting in the closing of the House of Assembly and marking the end of the Representative Government.
 It finally requested British aid and a royal commission recommended that the responsible government be replaced with a commission form of government.
 This commission, comprised of three Britons and three Newfoundlanders along with a governor, maintained control until 1949.

 In the early 20th century, aviation pioneers made the island of Newfoundland a popular destination for pilots who wished to cross the Atlantic Ocean.
 The Americanpilot, Amelia Earhart, completed the world's first transatlantic solo flight by a woman in 1932, taking off from Harbour Grace and landing in Northern Ireland.